Constitution

 The International Research Society for Public Management (IRSPM)

-IRSPM will consist of public management and policy implementation scholars and researchers from different countries.
-This organization will have the status of a non-profit society (‘Verein’) under the laws of Switzerland.
-IRSPM has its legal seat at Schanzeneckstrasse 1, 3001 Bern, Switzerland, as has been agreed on by means of a memorandum of understanding with the ‘the Kompetenzzentrum für Public Management’ at the Bern University.
+IRSPM will consist of public management, public administration and public policy implementation scholars and researchers from different countries.
+This organization will have the status of a non-profit society (‘Verein’) under the laws of the Canton of Bern (Switzerland).
+IRSPM has its legal seat at Schanzeneckstrasse 1, 3001 Bern, Switzerland, as has been agreed on by means of a memorandum of understanding with ‘the Kompetenzzentrum für Public Management’ at the University of Bern.

 Mission

-To develop and support research about public management and public policy implementation amongst the international research community and to facilitate the creation and dissemination of new knowledge and understanding across this community.
+To develop and support research about public management, public administration and public policy implementation amongst the international research community and to facilitate the creation and dissemination of new knowledge and understanding across this community as well as among practitioners and policy makers.
 The primary focus of IRSPM will be the research community.

 Objectives